top of page

 There are also trains on a daily schedule which connects Yerevan to Gyumri (3 hours), Yeraskh (1.5 hours), Araks (1 hour), Arrat (1 hour), and Hrazdan (1.5 hours).
 During summer months the Hrazdan line will extend all the way to Lake Sevan.
 There are also affordable trains to nearby cities outside of Armenia such as Budapest and Prague.
 Depending on the route and the train it could be uncomfortable and painfully slow or surprisingly modern with air-conditioning.

-ARMENIA TRAVEL TIPS
+TRAVEL TIPS FOR ARMENIA

 Armenia isn’t going to break the bank and a budget traveller will be able to get by with well under $40 per day.
 You will find plenty of free activities, especially if you enjoy the outdoors, which almost makes it hard to spend a lot.
 Throw in cheap food, beer, and accommodation, and you can really stretch your budget.

-SIGHTS & HIGHLIGHTS OF ARMENIA
+REGIONS & HIGHLIGHTS OF ARMENIA

 • Yerevan - Laze away a few days in the welcoming cafes, wine bars and restaurants of the capital.